Sufficient conditions for uniform bounds in abstract polymer systems and explorative partition schemes: Sufficient conditions for uniform boundedness

 In more detail, the rooted trees have labels attached to their vertices.
 Each label induces a weight.
 The weight of a labelled tree is the product of the induced weights.
 A tree-operator creates a family of labelled depth $n+1$ trees from a labelled depth $n$ tree.
 The tree-operator encodes permissible attachments of children to a leaf.
 These attachments of a finite, possibly zero, number of children and the choice of their labels depend only on the label of the leaf.
 The family of depth $n+1$ trees results from all permissible attachments, independently for each depth $n$ leaf of the original tree.\\

 A partition scheme selects a subset of the spanning trees of a graph, the singleton trees.
 The rooted, labelled and finite trees of interest in the resummed series are the singleton trees on each cluster.
 We relax the global constraints on these trees to local constraints between the label of a vertex and its children’s' labels.
 This allows to encode them by a tree-operator.
 The tree-operators underlying the SCUBs differ in how much the structure of a cluster constrains the singleton trees chosen by the partition scheme and how the constraints are relaxed to encode them by tree-operators.
-We describe these choices for all SCUBs in the following paragraphs, with sketches in figures~\ref{fig_classic} and~\ref{fig_new}.\\
+We describe these choices for all SCUBs in the following paragraphs, with sketches based on the neighbourhood in figure~\ref{fig_neighbourhood} in figures~\ref{fig_classic} and~\ref{fig_new}.\\

-\NameKoteckyPreiss{}' SCUB (see~\eqref{eq_scub_inhom_kp} and figure~\ref{fig_classic_kp}) is the simplest.
+Koteck\'{y} \& Preiss' SCUB (see~\eqref{eq_scub_inhom_kp} and figure~\ref{fig_classic_kp}) is the simplest.
 Apply an arbitrary partition scheme to a cluster.
 The only constraint this places on the singleton trees is that each vertex is labelled by a polymer and that neighbouring vertices in a singleton tree have incompatible polymer labels.
 See figure~\ref{fig_anatomy}.
 Hence, a vertex with label $\Polymer$ may have an arbitrary finite number of children with labels in $\IncompatiblePolymers{\Polymer}$.
 The function $\LeopKP{\Polymer}$ is the generating function of these configurations.\\

-Next are \NameDobrushin{}'s SCUB (see~\eqref{eq_scub_inhom_dob} and figure~\ref{fig_classic_dob}) and \NameFernandezProcacci{}'s SCUB (see~\eqref{eq_scub_inhom_fp} and figure~\ref{fig_classic_fp}).
-Here the partition scheme is \NamePenrose{}'s scheme and the labels are again the polymers.
-When applied to a cluster, it constrains the polymer labels of the children of a vertex in a singleton tree to form a compatible set within $\IncompatiblePolymers{\Polymer}$. \NameFernandezProcacci{}'s SCUB takes this fully into account and $\PartitionFunction{\IncompatiblePolymers{\Polymer}}$ is the generating function of these compatible sets. \NameDobrushin{}'s SCUB relaxes this to: each polymer may appear at most once as a child's label.\\
+Next are Dobrushin's SCUB (see~\eqref{eq_scub_inhom_dob} and figure~\ref{fig_classic_dob}) and Fern\'{a}ndez \& Procacci's SCUB (see~\eqref{eq_scub_inhom_fp} and figure~\ref{fig_classic_fp}).
+Here the partition scheme is Penrose's scheme and the labels are again the polymers.
+When applied to a cluster, it constrains the polymer labels of the children of a vertex in a singleton tree to form a compatible set within $\IncompatiblePolymers{\Polymer}$.
+Fern\'{a}ndez \& Procacci's SCUB takes this fully into account and $\PartitionFunction{\IncompatiblePolymers{\Polymer}}$ is the generating function of these compatible sets.
+Dobrushin's SCUB relaxes this to: each polymer may appear at most once as a child's label.\\